Mount Vernon Square: Commercial development

 Many small businesses existed around Mount Vernon Square before the construction of the convention centers.
 One of the last businesses to exist on the west side of the square was a Chinese restaurant named Nan King (which was one of the first restaurants in the city to serve dim sum), which was open until 1979.
 By 2004, Alperstein's Furniture was the only store on 7th Street to survive through the construction of the Metro station and the new convention center.
 It closed in 2014, with a restaurant moving into its building.

 On the west side of the square is the 901 New York Avenue office building (headquarters of law firm Finnegan, Henderson, Farabow, Garrett & Dunner), completed in 2003.
 On the east are two large office buildings, including the headquarters of law firm Arnold & Porter (opened 2016), and the headquarters for the Association of American Medical Colleges and the American Dental Education Association (opened 2014).
 On the south side is the Renaissance Washington DC Hotel (opened 1986), and the Techworld plaza office development (opened 1989), which is undergoing redevelopment and re-branding as "Anthem Row."

 Across from the northwest corner of the square is the Washington Marriott Marquis, the largest hotel in the city, which opened in 2014.
 The lot at the southwest corner of the square was the former site of the old Washington Convention Center, now the CityCenterDC development, which opened in 2015.

 Historic buildings

-There are two historic buildings northwest of the square: the Mount Vernon Place United Methodist Church and the American Federation of Labor Building.
+There are two historic buildings northwest of the square, Mount Vernon Place United Methodist Church and the American Federation of Labor Building.
 The Mount Vernon Place church was built in 1917, by the Methodist Episcopal Church, South.
 The Labor building was built in 1916 as the headquarters for the American Federation of Labor.